npeard/mmwave-calcs/README.md

 ## Contributing
 Whenever you want to edit or add to the repo, checkout a new Git branch.

-Make your edits.
+Make your edits, making commits and pushing code to your branch as you go.

 Create a pull request for your branch.

-## Test Cases
+One colleague needs to review and approve your code before you can merge your branch.
+Consider using the automated PyLinter to edit your code to match the PEP8 style guide.

+Once your code is approved, merge commit the branch and then delete it.

+Repeat as necessary.